clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 ##############################################

-:abbr:`VNC (Virtual Network Computing)` is a client-server GUI-based tool that you use to remote-desktop to your |CLOSIA| host.
+:abbr:`VNC (Virtual Network Computing)` is a client-server GUI-based tool that allows you to connect via remote-desktop to your |CLOSIA| host.

 This guide shows you how to: